A separation theorem for simple theories: Shearing

 \subsection{Discussion and examples}

-We recall here preliminaries on some theories are simple unstable with no nontrivial forking, however, it will be shown later in the paper that they exhibit $\xc$-shearing for certain countable contexts $\xc$ which have no effect on the random graph (see Theorem \ref{t:disting} of the Appendix).
+We outline here some additional results (originally part of the present paper, but moved to a separate manuscript for reasons of space) to give the reader some idea of the landscape.

 The definition of ``$\xc$-unsuperstable'' is given in the next section, and for now can be understood as a strong version of ``shearing occurs''.

-Recall that $T_{3,2}$ is the theory of the generic tetrahedron-free three-hypergraph, which is simple unstable with trivial forking, as shown by Hrushovski \cite{hrushovski1}.
+Recall that $T_{3,2}$ is the theory of the generic tetrahedron-free three-hypergraph.
 (We have kept the notation consistent with our earlier papers.
 In his work Ulrich has suggested a reasonable notational change, adding one to the subscripts.)

-\begin{expl} There is a countable context $\xc$ such that the random graph is $\xc$-superstable, and $T_{3,2}$ is $\xc$-unsuperstable; in $T_{3,2}$, this shearing arises from a formula which is a Boolean combination of positive instances of the edge relation. \end{expl}